Research Integrity and Administrative Investigations

 NSF's Research Misconduct regulation (45 C.F.R.
 689) defines research misconduct as "fabrication, falsification, or plagiarism in proposing or performing research funded by NSF, reviewing research proposals submitted to NSF, or in reporting research results funded by NSF."
 The regulation also describes the procedures we follow in handling allegations of research misconduct.
 OIG's Dear Colleague Letter also explains our procedures.

 Suspension and Debarment regulation (2 C.F.R. parts 180 and 2520) applies when NSF suspends or debars an individual or organization.

 Debarred entities are entered into GSA's System for Award Managment.

 NSF's Grant Proposal Guide provides guidance on the format and content of grant proposals.
 Of special importance to our research misconduct cases is the following paragraph (emphasis added):

 "NSF expects strict adherence to the rules of proper scholarship and attribution.
-The responsibility for proper attribution and citation rests with authors of a proposal; all parts of the proposal should be prepared with equal care for this concern.
+The responsibility for proper scholarship and attribution rests with the authors of a proposal; all parts of the proposal should be prepared with equal care for this concern.
 Authors other than the PI (or any co-PI) should be named and acknowledged.
 Serious failure to adhere to such standards can result in findings of research misconduct.
-NSF policies and rules on research misconduct are discussed in Grant Policy Manual (GPM) Section 930 as well as in 45 CFR Part 689."
+NSF policies and rules on research misconduct are discussed in the AAG Chapter VII.C, as well as 45 CFR Part 689."